|Toni Collette as Annie Graham|

-Toni Collette, all exposed nerve endings and bottled-up tensions, gives the performance of her career in Hereditary.
-She's so inarguably brilliant, her being passed over for an Oscar nomination feels more like a voter response to what can charitably be called a "difficult" film, than an oversight regarding one of the most compelling screen performances of the year.
+Toni Collette, all exposed nerve-endings and bottled-up tensions, gives the performance of her career in Hereditary.
+But, unfortunately, she's so inarguably brilliant, her being passed over for an Oscar nomination feels more like a voter response to what can charitably be called a "difficult" film than an oversight regarding one of the most compelling screen performances of the year.

 Ordinary People (1980) have I seen such a movingly recognizable depiction of adolescent grief.
-There's an unforgettable moment in Hereditary where Wolff, at a point in the story when family relationships are at a peak-deterioration point, is sitting silently in his car trying to muster up the courage to simply enter the house.
-It's a heart-wrenching example of the way Ari Aster manages to somehow make the small moments pay off as powerfully as the large-scale.
+There's an unforgettable moment in Hereditary where Wolff, at a point in the story when family relationships are at a peak deterioration point, is standing silently by his bike outside the front door, trying to muster up the courage to simply enter the house.
+It's a heart-wrenching example of how Ari Aster somehow makes the small moments pay off as powerfully as the large scale.